Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You use GitHub for source control and project-related discussions.

-You receive a noti¬cation when an entry is made to any team discussion.
+You receive a notification when an entry is made to any team discussion.

-You need to ensure that you receive email noti¬cations only for discussions in which you commented or in which you are mentioned.
-Which two Noti¬cations settings should you clear?
+You need to ensure that you receive email notifications only for discussions in which you commented or in which you are mentioned.
+Which two Notifications settings should you clear?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.